 Media and entertainment will be the largest end-user industry in the global virtual reality market.
 By the end of the forecast period, the global virtual reality market is anticipated to accrue revenues worth over $1.7 billion by the sole application of VR technologies in gaming.

 Furthermore, global sales of VR sensors are projected to gain steadfast traction throughout the forecast period.
 Developers of VR technologies are also expected to direct new advancements in the development of virtual reality software platforms.

 We Can Help Fill Your Important VR and AR Recruitment Needs

-Fortunately, the recruiting professionals at Strategic Search Corporation both understand and know how to recruit VR and AR talent.
-You need a partner such as Strategic Search Corporation, which not only understands the field, but also has over one million connections with virtual reality and augmented reality scientists, engineers and technical professionals worldwide.
+Fortunately, the recruiting team at Strategic Search Corporation both understands and knows how to recruit key VR and AR talent for you.
+Therefore, you need a partner like Strategic Search Corporation, which not only understands the field, but also has over one million connections with virtual reality and augmented reality scientists, engineers and technical professionals worldwide.

 Call us today at 312.944-4000 to learn more.
 Or click below to use our contact form.